-relationship between the person and the situation.
-Just as people construct physical spaces that afford goal pursuits, such as doorways that fit a typical person (Gibson, 1977), groups, institutions, and societies construct norms that constrain options to support individuals' goal-directed efforts.
+Much classic research casts people as free when they are unconstrained by the situation or by other people.
+From this perspective, social influence can be a source of irrationality (Asch, 1952), laziness (Latané, Williams, & Harkins, 1979), and immorality (Milgram, 1974).
+Yet the present research invites us to reconsider the fundamental relationship between the person and the situation.
+Just as people construct physical spaces that afford goal pursuits, such as doorways that fit a typical person (Gibson, 1977), so groups, institutions, and societies construct norms that constrain options to support individuals' goal-directed efforts.
 For example, norms about the timing of alcohol consumption discourage daytime inebriation, freeing people from a temptation that might otherwise be counterproductive and difficult to resist (Hofmann et al., 2012).
-Similarly, the norm of quiet focus in a library constrains behavior to facilitate reading and studying, whereas norms in group fitness classes constrain behavior to facilitate exercise.
+Similarly, the norm of quiet focus in a library constrains behavior to facilitate reading and studying, while norms in group fitness classes constrain behavior to facilitate exercise.
 Groups and institutions create these spaces to free individuals to pursue valued goals.
 Individuals enter them to make progress toward these goals.
-In ideal circumstances, institutions and leaders can introduce social norms intentionally to preclude alternative behaviors from consideration, foreclosing temptations that could otherwise prove distracting and thus free individuals to pursue their goals (Study 5).
+In ideal circumstances, institutions and leaders can introduce social norms intentionally to preclude alternative behaviors from consideration, foreclosing temptations that could otherwise prove distracting, and thus free individuals to pursue their goals (Study 5).

 The foregrounding of social norms' influence on experiences of temptation places the present work within a growing literature that highlights social influences on self-regulation (e.g., Fitzsimons & Bargh, 2003; Fitzsimons & Finkel, 2010; vanDellen & Hoyle, 2010).
-Previously, much research has focused on intrapsychic processes involved in self-control and behavior regulation, such as the availability of internal resources (Baumeister et al., 2007), individual mindsets and belief systems (Fujita et al., 2006; Job et al., 2010), and other cognitive and motivational processes (Carver & Scheier, 1982; Metcalfe & Mischel, 1999; Trope & Fishbach, 2000).
-Past research has also highlighted individual differences in trait self-control (Mischel et al., 1989; Tangney et al., 2004).
+Previously, much research has focused on intrapsychic processes involved in self-control and behavior regulation, such as the availability of internal resources (Baumeister, Vohs, & Tice, 2007), individual mindsets and belief systems (Fujita, Trope, Liberman, & Levin-Sagi, 2006; Job, Dweck, & Walton, 2010), and other cognitive and motivational processes (Carver & Scheier, 1982; Metcalfe & Mischel, 1999; Trope & Fishbach, 2000).
+Past research has also highlighted individual differences in trait self-control (Mischel, Shoda, & Rodriguez, 1989; Tangney, Baumeister, & Boone, 2004).
 In contrast, our work highlights the deep role that the social context plays in defining what behaviors do and do not pose a self-control challenge in the first place.